-- If your organization plans to release press releases specifically mentioning the Seattle Internet Exchange, please coordinate with the SIX staff as a courtesy prior to doing so.
+- If your organization plans to release press releases specifically mentioning the Seattle Internet Exchange, please coordinate with the SIX administrators as a courtesy prior to doing so.
 Emailing to info_a_t_seattleix.net is the best method of contact.
-In addition, please keep in mind that SIX membership does not grant organizations any rights to use other member's names, logos, or other information.
+In addition, please keep in mind that SIX participation does not grant organizations any rights to use other participants' names, logos, or other information.

 Switch Interconnection (Extension) Policies:

-- Members may only utilize a single layer-2 MAC address to place a single layer-3 router per port allocated from the SIX switch fabric unless by prior agreement of the board.
-The procedure for interconnecting a layer-2 device to the SIX shall be as follows: a technical proposal shall be made to the board, accompanied by full documentation.
-This documentation shall be published on the announcement mailing list and the SIX web site for comment by the members and the public for a period of no less than two weeks, whereupon the board shall determine whether the operator is allowed to perform the proposed interconnection.
+- Participants may only utilize a single layer-2 MAC address to place a single layer-3 router per port allocated from the SIX switch fabric unless by prior agreement of the board.
+The procedure for interconnecting with the SIX with more than one ethernet MAC address on a single port or LAG is as follows: a technical proposal shall be made to the board, accompanied by full documentation.
+This documentation shall be published on the announcement mailing list and the SIX web site for comment by the participants and the public for a period of no less than two weeks, whereupon the board shall determine whether the operator is allowed to perform the proposed interconnection.
 No more than one such proposal shall be entertained at a time, and any subsequent modifications to the interconnected equipment shall be similarly approved by the board.
-The operator shall be responsible for maintaining any required documentation of all layer-2 devices comprising the switch fabric, and such documentation shall always be available to SIX operations volunteers.
+The operator shall be responsible for maintaining any required documentation of all layer-2 devices comprising the switch fabric, and such documentation shall always be available to SIX administrators.

 - Whereas extension operators have certain responsibilities toward their users and the community at large, and whereas industry standard 5-minute sampling techniques mask microbursts of traffic: